PaulRitsche/DeepACSA/docs/source/contribute.rst

 Getting Support
 ---------------

-If you have any questions about the project, encountered problems / need help during the installation procedure or encountered problems / need help during the usage of DeepACSA not related to bugs, don't hesitate to report this in the `Q&A section in the <https://github.com/PaulRitsche/DeepACSA/discussions/categories/q-a>`_.
+If you have any questions about the project, encountered problems / need help during the installation procedure or encountered problems / need help during the usage of DeepACSA not related to bugs, don't hesitate to report this in the Github `Q&A section <https://github.com/PaulRitsche/DeepACSA/discussions/categories/q-a>`_.
 This is the space to have conversations, ask questions and post answers without opening issues.

 Code of Conduct
 ===============